lucienimmink/art-downloader/README.md

 The output logs are stored in `./output` and will contain 2 parts:

 - `artists.json` a map of all cached artist <> MBID pairs found.
-This is used to speed up the process next ti you run the application.
+This is used to speed up the process the next time you run the application.
+- `albums.json` a map of all cached albums <> `{MBID, URL}` pairs found.
+Since last.fm has the album art and does the MBID lookup the data is stored in one go.
-- `artists-without-art.json` a map of all artists <> MBID for which no art could be found, neither cached or online.
-You can use the MBID to save your own art for example.
+- `artists-without-art.json` a map of all artists <> MBID for which no art could be found, neither cached nor online.
+You can use the MBID to save your art for example.